Fluorescence Quenching and Non-Radiative Relaxation

-The left-hand diagram below shows a singlet-singlet exchange and the right-hand panel shows the equivalent triplet-triplet exchange.
+The left-hand diagram below shows a singlet-singlet exchange, and the right-hand panel shows the equivalent triplet-triplet exchange.
 The black arrows represent the initial state of the electrons (and the final state for those that don’t partake in the transfer process), the red dashed arrows represent their movement between donor and acceptor, and the grey arrows represent their final state.

 Triplet-triplet annihilation (TTA)

 A special case of Dexter electron transfer is known as triplet-triplet annihilation (TTA).
 In this process, if both the donor and acceptor are in an excited triplet state, they can undergo electron exchange to produce two singlet states.
 Again, the donor transfers its excited electron to an excited state of the acceptor, and the acceptor transfers its ground state electron to the donor’s ground state.
-However, in this case, the electron that started in the LUMO of the acceptor relaxes to the HOMO to leave the acceptor in a higher energy excited singlet state.
+However, in this case, the electron that started in the LUMO of the acceptor will relax to the HOMO to leave the acceptor in a higher energy excited singlet state.

-In the left-hand diagram below, the black arrows represent the initial state of the electrons (and the final state for those that don’t partake in the transfer process), the red dashed arrows represent their movement between donor and acceptor, and the grey arrows represent their final state.
-The right-hand diagram represents the final state of the system
+In the left-hand diagram below, the black arrows represent the initial state of the electrons (and the final state for those that don’t partake in the transfer process).
+The red dashed arrows represent their movement between donor and acceptor, and the grey arrows represent their final state.
+The right-hand diagram represents the final state of the system.

-One important application of TTA is TTA photon upconversion.
+One important application of TTA is TTA photon up conversion.
 This method allows two low energy photons to be “converted” into a single high energy photon.
 This is important in increasing the efficiency of solar cells, by allowing the absorption of photons with energy lower than the bandgap.